CVOR Travel Nurse Jobs in Michigan

 How much do CVOR travel nurses make in Michigan?

-Based on current market data, CVOR travel nurse pay in Michigan generally runs about $1,900 to $3,100 per week, with the exact figure driven by facility, call requirements, shift, and your experience level.
-Contracts with heavy call at the busiest Detroit and Grand Rapids cardiac programs tend toward the top of that range.
-Because rates shift with the market and season, your Junxion recruiter walks through the full package — the taxable rate, stipends, and call pay — so you see real numbers for the actual contract before you commit.
+Current market data puts CVOR travel nurse pay in Michigan at roughly $2,500 to $3,350 per week, with the exact figure shaped by facility, call requirements, shift, and your experience level.
+Heavy-call contracts at the busiest Detroit and Grand Rapids cardiac programs tend to sit near the top of that range.
+Rates move with the market and the season, which is why your Junxion recruiter breaks down the whole package with you, taxable rate, stipends, and call pay included, so you see the real numbers for the actual contract before committing.

 Is Michigan a compact state for CVOR travel nurses?